 8. APPLY FOR LICENSES AND PERMITS TO OPERATE YOUR BUSINESS

 You are almost there!
 The last step to your grand opening for business is to apply for the necessary local, state, and federal licenses and permits to operate your business.
 Included in this registration are the owners of the businesses, locations, and other names used for the business.
+Obtain a registered agent if you have a corporation, LLC, LLP, or any other registered entity.
 You should check with the County of Los Angeles to verify if any other permits or licenses are required.

 Contact a local Business Attorney to help you start a business in Los Angeles